survivejs/react-book/manuscript/10_authoring_libraries.md

 Sometimes you might want to publish something preliminary for other people to test.
 In that case you can hit `npm publish --tag beta`.
 After that your users can install the tagged version using `npm i <your package name>@beta`.

 An alternative way to consume a library is to point at it directly at `package.json`.
-In that case you can do `"depName": "<github user>/<project>#<reference>"` where `<reference>` can be either commit hash, tag or branch.
+In that case you can do `"depName": "<github user>/<project>#<reference>"` where `<reference>` can be either commit hash, tag, or branch.
 This can be useful, especially if you need to hack around something and cannot wait for a fix.

 ## Respect the SemVer